CarlosSampaio23/dsd_dbest/Journal/Week2.md

 #### Done
 Write down what was done during the week.
+- Learned some basic operations with PostgreSQL
+- Learned about SQLBolt
+- Started to learn Docker
+- Started to learn some methods to test, interacrt with the Database
 #### Not done, why?
 Write down what was not done during the week and why (difficulties).
+- didn't finish docker because I am studying UbiComp

 ### Maxwell (Infrastructure Tester):